After the Disaster: Avoiding Scams and Bad Deals

 Price Gouging

 Beware of telemarketers, door-to-door salespeople, and junk e-mails asking for donations to bogus disaster charities.
 Many bogus charities use names that sound like the real ones.
 Don’t be fooled.
 Give only to charities you know.
+Be cautions when donating to crowdfunding sites like GoFundMe.
 Avoid people who will not give you their name, phone number, or written materials.
-Never give money to people sent to your home to pick up cash.
+Never give money to people sent to your home to pick up cash or say you can only give a certain way (cash, wiring money, gift cards, or cryptocurrency).
 Be suspicious of out-of-state groups, especially if their only address is a P.O.
 Box.
-Contact the Attorney General’s Office Charity Registration at (800) 952.5225 to find out if a charity is real.

 Phony “Disaster Officials”